JanardhanDhulipala/todo-list/README.md

 # todo-list

-This app demonstrates how to create a todo item and delete it by using useState hook.
+This app shows, how to create a todo item and delete it by using the useState hook.